Taanakkaran: Soundtrack

-Release
+Release and reception

 Taanakkaran was released directly on the streaming platform Disney+ Hotstar on 8 April 2022.
-The satellite rights of the movie were secured by Star Vijay.

-Reception

 M. Suganth of The Times of India gave it 3 out of 5 stars and wrote "Vikram Prabhu comes up with a sturdy performance, capturing Arivu's physicality very well.
 MS Bhaskar shines as a veteran cop who is paying the price for an insubordination years ago, and Lal makes us hate his character.
 Bose Venkat, as Madhi, an honest cop who wants to turn the recruits into good policemen despite being aware of the system's flaws, pitches in with an empathetic performance.
 These performances hold the film together and keep us engaged."
-Navein Darshan from Cinema express gave it 3.5 out of 5 stars and said that "A powerful film about a lesser-known problem ' A Critic from The News Minute noted that "Lal in well-written roles is a phenomenal actor.
+Navein Darshan from Cinema Express gave it 3.5 out of 5 stars and said that "A powerful film about a lesser-known problem ' Bharathy Singaravel from The News Minute noted that "Lal in well-written roles is a phenomenal actor.
 His Yama raja in Karnan showed off the depth of his skill and ability for nuance.
-Unfortunately, nuance is exactly what’s missing in his characterization.".
+Unfortunately, nuance is exactly what’s missing in his characterization".

-However, Bhavana Sharma of Pinkvilla gave it 3 out of 5 and noted that " Vikram Prabhu got into the skin of the role and he has done an amazing job as Arivu.
-It has been a long time since we saw him and finally, seeing him in a powerful and intense role makes his fans proud and happier.
-On the whole, this film is definitely worth a watch this weekend.".
 Janani K from India Today gave 3 out of 5 rating and noted that "Taanakkaaran is an engaging cop drama that is refreshing to watch."
-A Critic from OTTPlay noted that "Watch it if you're a fan of realistic cop dramas that effectively address serious issues in society. " and rated it 3 out of 5.
+Thinkal Menon from OTTPlay noted that "Watch it if you're a fan of realistic cop dramas that effectively address serious issues in society" and rated it 3 out of 5.